 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Dr Michael Madden's research is focused on new theoretical advances in machine learning and data mining, motivated by important practical applications, on the basis that challenging applications foster novel algorithms which in turn enable new applications.
+Professor Michael Madden's research is focused on new theoretical advances in machine learning and data mining, motivated by important practical applications, on the basis that challenging applications foster novel algorithms which in turn enable new applications.
 Specific research topics include: Artificial intelligence; Algorithms for classification and numeric prediction; New methods for combining domain knowledge with data mining; Time series data analysis; Reasoning under uncertainty; Bayesian networks; Reinforcement learning; Applications in science, engineering & medicine.

 Mining and Visualization of Historical Census Data

 Data from the censuses on Ireland in 1901 and 1911 have recently been digitised and are available on the National Archives website ( http://www.census.nationalarchives.ie/).
 This has led to renewed interest among people of Irish heritage in finding out about their families¡¯ histories.
 In our research group, we have unique access to a full copy of this data in structured form, and we have used it to build a map-based exploration tool http://danu2.it.nuigalway.ie/censusmap/, as well as to develop algorithms for record matching.

 This project will explore how the data from these census records and others can be organised and visualised in ways that differ from the original simple list of details, and will implement these visualisations.
 New techniques for record matching will be developed, in order to construct more detailed family trees from the information contained in one census or another.
 Research will also be conducted into how to apply techniques from social network analysis to this domain.

 There is an increasing need to analyse multiple streams of data in real time.
 The goal of this work is to develop new techniques and tools to respond to this need.
 There are several characteristics of data streams that distinguish them from other forms of data.